parmegv/leap_doc/docs/platform/quick-start.md

 In order to complete this Quick Start, you will need a few things:

 * You will need three real or paravirtualized virtual machines (KVM, Xen, Openstack, Amazon, but not Vagrant - sorry) that have a basic Debian Stable installed.
-If you allocate 10G to each node, that should be plenty.
+If you allocate 20G of disk space to each node for the system, after this process is completed, you will have used less than 10% of that disk space.
+If you allocate 2 CPUs and 8G of memory to each node, that should be more than enough to begin with.
-* You should be able to SSH into them remotely, and know their IP addresses and their SSH host keys
+* You should be able to SSH into them remotely, and know their root password, IP addresses and their SSH host keys
 * You will need four different IPs, one for each node, and a second one for the VPN gateway
 * The ability to create/modify DNS entries for your domain is preferable, but not needed.
 If you don't have access to DNS, you can workaround this by modifying your local resolver, i.e. editing `/etc/hosts`.
 * You need to be aware that this process will make changes to your systems, so please be sure that these machines are a basic install with nothing configured or running for other purposes